 i tried to capture the experience of a sentient

 this time in this place.
 From time to time I will put a poem or two up on this site.

-Here is one of my micro poems that will be coming out soon in Isaac Asimov's Science Fiction Magazine:
+Here is one of my micro poems that just came out in the Special 40th Anniversary of the Jan/Feb 2017 Isaac Asimov's